AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 >[!TIP]
 >
-> If you prefer to skip the API exercise, you can create the following schema using the UI method:
+> If you prefer to skip the API exercise, you can create the following schema using the user interface method:
 >
 > 1. Use the [!UICONTROL XDM Individual Profile] class
 > 1. Name it `Luma CRM Schema`